AdobeDocs/campaign-web.en/help/v8/audience/control-group.md

 ---
 # Set a control group {#control-group}

 A control group is a sub-population excluded from the delivery.
-Define a control group to avoid sending messages to a portion of your audience and compare post-delivery behavior with the main target.
+You can define a control group to avoid sending messages to a portion of your audience and compare post-delivery behavior with the main target.
 This option helps measure the impact of your campaign.

 ➡️ [Discover this feature in video](create-audience.md#video)